matchng/mini_ecom_analytic/README.md

 ```

 This step creates dimension and fact tables including dim_customers, dim_products and fact_orders for downstream analytics.

-3. **Explore the Data**

-sql/analytics.sql contains all the queries I have used for my analysis the data and create Metabase charts

 ## 📊 Metabase Dashboards & Insights